-By choosing Google Cloud Platform, international parcel delivery company wnDirect built a stable, reliable global platform, at less that a third of the price of its previous infrastructure solution.
+By choosing Google Cloud Platform, international parcel delivery company wnDirect built a stable, reliable global platform, at less than a third of the price of its previous infrastructure solution.

 Google Cloud Platform Results